NavidK0/Carbon/README.md

 Carbon is a plugin which adds 1.8 blocks and features into a spigot protocol hacked server.

+NEW: WHEN SUBMITTING A PULL REQUEST, PLEASE USE PROPER LABELS!!!

 More stable releases are available [on Spigot](http://www.spigotmc.org/resources/.1258/).
 If you find a bug, post an issue containing the version you are using!
 The latest builds are available from [Jenkins](http://ci.citizensnpcs.co/job/Carbon/).
 Download Carbon.jar, not Carbon-1.jar!